 Parents may be liable for the negligent or criminal acts of their children.
 In most cases, this begins when children reach the age of reason and ends at the age of majority.
 Parental responsibility laws can subject parents to lawsuits or criminal sanctions if their children commit crimes or cause injuries or property damage to a third party.

 Parental liability comes from a parent's traditional duty to supervise their children.
 Many liken it to an employer's responsibility for the actions of their employees.

 Although parents cannot predict every action or control every moment of a child's life, an ounce of prevention is worth a pound of cure.
 Ideally, the specter of parental liability should cause a parent to know what a child is doing on a daily basis.

 For many reasons, parents should be actively involved in raising their children.
 Parents need to make sure a child's basic needs are met.
 This goes beyond food, clothing, and shelter.
 Parents must support a child's physical and mental health throughout childhood.
 Children need positive role models.
 They also need structure and discipline.
 They need parents who make them take responsibility for their actions, both major achievements and wrongful acts.

 This section covers the basics of parental liability, including criminal and civil liability and the implications of parental liability on insurance coverage.
-Also included is a summary of parental liability laws in select states.

 Civil Parental Liability